riannevg/arminas-travel/_excposts/whalesharkexc.md

   - Riviera-Maya-Excursions
 header_image: /images/vertical.jpg
 ---
-### Main Information
-The whale shark is a slow-moving filter feeding shark and the largest known extant fish species.
-In 2011, more than 400 whale sharks gathered off the Yucatan Coast.
-It was one of the largest gatherings of whale sharks recorded.
-Aggregations in that area are among the most reliable seasonal gatherings known for whale sharks, with large numbers occurring in most years between May and September.

-Seasonal feeding aggregations occur at several coastal sites such as Isla Mujeres and Isla Holbox and Contoy island in Yucatan, Mexico.
-Despite its size, the whale shark does not pose significant danger to humans.
-Whale sharks are docile fish and sometimes allow swimmers to catch a ride.
+## Swimming with Whale Sharks

+&nbsp;

+Experience the thrill of swimming alongside the gentle giants of the sea—the whale sharks.
+These majestic creatures, known as the largest extant fish species, are filter feeders that gracefully glide through the waters of the Mexican Caribbean.
+With their slow-moving, docile nature, whale sharks offer a unique and safe opportunity to connect with marine life.

+### The Whale Shark Gathering

+In 2011, an extraordinary congregation of over 400 whale sharks was observed off the Yucatan Coast, marking one of the largest gatherings ever recorded.
+Each year, between May and September, the coastal waters around Isla Mujeres, Isla Holbox, and Contoy Island become a hotspot for these magnificent creatures.
+Despite their massive size, whale sharks are harmless to humans and are known for their gentle demeanor, occasionally allowing swimmers to even catch a ride.

-Highlights
+### Highlights

-Swim with the Whale Sharks in the beautiful waters of Mexican Caribean, meet this majestic animal face to face and top off your day with snorkeling.
-This activity in Cancun is truly amazing and not to be missed.
-Itinerary
-Departure from the pier of Punta Sam (Cancun) – exactly at 8:00 am Travel time from the pier to the habitat of sharks – 50 minutes The duration of swimming with sharks – 3 hours Swimming with scuba mask and flippers at the island of Isla Mujeres Lunch in a restaurant on the island of Isla Mujeres Arrival to the pier of Punta Sam (Cancun) approximately at 14:30 Included
-Transfer from the hotel and to the hotel (only for groups) Breakfast (coffee, fruit, and bread)
-Equipment (goggles, life jacket, and snorkel equipment ) Bottle wáter and soda all-day
-Beer after 12 p.m.
-Light lunch on the island of Isla Mujeres
-Snacks
-Rest Stop on the Isla Mujeres island
-Requirements
-Age 4 – 60 years old.
+Dive into the crystal-clear waters of the Mexican Caribbean and get up close with these incredible marine giants.
+Swimming with whale sharks is an awe-inspiring experience that combines the excitement of encountering these gentle giants with the serene beauty of snorkeling.
+This unforgettable adventure in Cancun is a must-do for nature lovers and thrill-seekers alike.

+&nbsp;

+Embark on this remarkable journey to swim with whale sharks and create lasting memories in the stunning waters of the Mexican Caribbean.